US-GHG-Center/ghgc-docs/data_transformation_plugins/README.md

 ## Naming convention for the transformation files in the folder
 - `name of python file` - `collectionname_transformation.py`
 `collectionname` refers to the STAC collection name of the dataset followed by the word `transformation`.
 Make sure the `collectionname` within the filename matches with the `collectionname` passed as a `parameter` to the DAG.

+## Steps for running the pipeline
+- Test convert a single netCDF file for a new dataset using the `sample_transformation.ipynb` notebook.
+- Create a new `data transformation plugin` python file for the new dataset using the convention mentioned above.
+- `push_to_s3.py` is not yet plugged into the `CI/CD pipeline` so after creating the plugin, run the python file in the terminal.
+Running the python file will only push the files that are not present on the S3 folder.
+- At this point, the tasks from `ghgc-docs` are completed.